hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 Now proceed to permanent root access setup section [below](/Hack%20Type%201&2/#setting-up-permanent-root-access).

 ### Flashing and Rooting 17.2
+**17.2 is not recommended for gateways with a manufacturer-provided 16.3 firmware**

 In this example, `16.3.7567` is the older Type 2 firmware, `17.2.0261` is the newer Type 1 firmware.

 Run up the AutoFlashGUI tool and flash `vant-f_CRF683-17.2.188-820-RA.rbi` to your gateway.